UniMath/agda-unimath/src/metric-spaces/saturated-complete-metric-space-of-cauchy-approximations-in-a-saturated-complete-metric-space.lagda.md

     Saturated-Complete-Metric-Space (l1 ⊔ l2) l2
   pr1
     saturated-complete-metric-space-cauchy-approximations-Saturated-Metric-Space
-    = metric-space-cauchy-approximations-Saturated-Complete-Metric-Space A
+    = metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space A
   pr2
     saturated-complete-metric-space-cauchy-approximations-Saturated-Metric-Space
     =
-    ( is-complete-metric-space-cauchy-approximations-Saturated-Complete-Metric-Space
+    ( is-complete-metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space
       A) ,
-    ( is-saturated-metric-space-cauchy-approximations-Saturated-Complete-Metric-Space
+    ( is-saturated-metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space
       A)
 ```